JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-ios-integration-overview.md

 * You import CocoaPods dependencies in your Kotlin Multiplatform project

-To set up a workflow with a local CocoaPods dependency, you can either edit the scripts manually or generate the project with a wizard in Android Studio.
+To set up a workflow with a local CocoaPods dependency, you can either edit the scripts manually or generate the project using a wizard in Android Studio.

 For more information, see [CocoaPods overview and setup](native-cocoapods.md).